mennooo/securing-ords/README.md

 2. Using the API via Postman with Oauth2
 3. Using the API via a web application with Oauth2

-For the last step we build our E-commerse application using Oracle Jet application because then it makes sence to use a REST API.
+For the last step we build our E-commerce application using Oracle Jet application because then it makes sence to use a REST API.
 The Oracle JET API provides the oj.OAuth authorization plugin which supports the OAuth 2.0 open protocol.

-The goal is to create a REST API for the E-commerse application to let customers:
+The goal is to create a REST API for the E-commerce application to let customers:
 - See products (not secured)
 - Create an account (not secured)
 - Place new orders